rust-osdev/homepage/content/showcase/hermit/index.md

 Well known unikernels are kernels such as [MirageOS](https://mirage.io/) and [Unikraft](http://www.unikraft.org/).
 MirageOS is written in OCaml, while Unikraft still uses C as programming language.
-In contrast to these kernels, RustyHermit is completely written in Rust to benefit from Rust's performance and security behavior.
+In contrast to these kernels, Hermit is completely written in Rust to benefit from Rust's performance and security behavior.

-## RustyHermit
+## Hermit

 In principle, every existing
-Rust application can be built on top of RustyHermit.
+Rust application can be built on top of Hermit.
 However, unikernels are a single tasking operating system.
 Consequently, the support of the system call `fork` and inter-process communication are missing.
 In addition, a classical C library is missing, which is typical used as interface to the operating system.
 Every crate, which bypasses the standard runtime and tries to communicate directly to operating system does not work without modifications.
-However, many applications do not depend on these features and work on RustyHermit.
+However, many applications do not depend on these features and work on Hermit.

 ### Performance

 Unikernels can be highly optimized.
-For instance, we optimized the network stack of RustyHermit.
-RustyHermit uses [smoltcp](https://github.com/smoltcp-rs/smoltcp) as network stack, which is completely written in Rust.
+For instance, we optimized the network stack of Hermit.
+Hermit uses [smoltcp](https://github.com/smoltcp-rs/smoltcp) as network stack, which is completely written in Rust.
 As interface between guest and host operating system, we use